ondrej1024/emond/README.md

 #### Smart Energy Monitor

 ### About
 This software implements a Smart Energy Monitor to be run on the RaspberryPi.
 In short, it is a simplified version of a combination of the *emonTX*, *emonGLCD* and *emonBase* modules, developed by the OpenEnergyMonitor project (http://openenergymonitor.org).
+It is a pure software solution and doesn't require any additional hardware modules to be added.
 It connects to an energy meter via the SO (pulse) interface and measures/calculates the instant power consumption as well as the electrical energy on daily and monthly basis.
 The data is sent to EmonCMS (http://emoncms.org) which is the Web server used by the OpenEnergyMonitor project.
 EmonCMS can then be deployed to further process your data (store, manipulate, chart, ...).
 The easiest way to display the energy data is to use the "My Electrics" appliance in EmonCMS.
 A local LCD display is supported to have instant access to the latest measurements.